novalixofficial/scribble-demo-TODO/README.md

 ## Objective

-### 1 - Make your own public repository on Github and start with the code we gave you
+### 1 - Fork this and make your own public repository on Github

 We've removed some components or functions here and there, and replaced them by comments in the format `// TODO` (in frontend) or `# TODO` (in backend).